michaelkeeling/SATURN2015-Microservices-Workshop/references.md

 We encourage attendees to help us curate a list of good reading on the topic.
-In addition to the submitted position papers, here is some other material that would be good to read prior to the workshop.
+In addition to the submitted position papers, here is some other material that would be good to read/skim prior to the workshop.

 * [James Lewis and Martin Fowler.
 Microservices](http://martinfowler.com/articles/microservices.html)
 * [Andrew Harmel-Law.
 Microservices - A Reality Check(point)](http://capgemini.github.io/architecture/microservices-reality-check/)